dgkim5360/today-i-found/README.rst

 HOWTO: Use `xwd` for screenshots https://inspirated.com/2007/04/02/howto-use-xwd-for-screenshots

-Stackoverflow: What do the numbers in a man page mean? https://unix.stackexchange.com/questions/3586/what-do-the-numbers-in-a-man-page-mean
+StackExchange: What do the numbers in a man page mean? https://unix.stackexchange.com/questions/3586/what-do-the-numbers-in-a-man-page-mean

-Stackoverflow: What does "LC_ALL=C" do? https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do
+StackExchange: What does "LC_ALL=C" do? https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do

-Stackoverflow: Why can't tar extract .zip files? https://unix.stackexchange.com/questions/146206/why-cant-tar-extract-zip-files
+StackExchange: Why can't tar extract .zip files? https://unix.stackexchange.com/questions/146206/why-cant-tar-extract-zip-files

-Stackoverflow: What is the reason for performing a double fork when creating a daemon? https://stackoverflow.com/questions/881388/what-is-the-reason-for-performing-a-double-fork-when-creating-a-daemon
+StackExchange: What is the reason for performing a double fork when creating a daemon? https://stackoverflow.com/questions/881388/what-is-the-reason-for-performing-a-double-fork-when-creating-a-daemon

 Broken by Design - Systemd